Using InterSystems Documentation

 for the search; to search for the word cache,

 .
-Similarly, you can use Jalapeno
+Similarly, use Jalapeno

 instead of Jalapeño